brotherhoodpaladin/TheInstitute/README.md

 ## Mod Changes

+### 2.1.1

+* Added Crystal as a requisition item at the request of @VaultNinja
+* Added Circuitry and Fiber Optics requisition items.

 ### 2.1.0

 * Changed the Microscope in Quarters to a terminal because it is more useful.
 I like the replacement since it looks like the previous microscope, but is open.